nekotrix/SVT-AV1-Essential/README.md

 **2** enables a more accurate loop filter that prevents blocking, for a modest increase in compute time (most noticeable at presets 7+).
 **3** forces the most accurate loop filter for every encoding scenario, with important consequences in compute time at faster presets.

+- **`--low-memory`**

+This new parameter sets options that reduce RAM usage of the encoding instance significantly.
+Enabling low-memory can have some impact on encoding speeds and perceptual quality.
+It is most effective in CRF/CQP Random Access mode.

 ### Modified Defaults

 SVT-AV1-Essential sports different defaults from mainline SVT-AV1 in order to provide a better out-of-the-box experience.
 They include: